openconfig/gnmic/docs/user_guide/inputs/jetstream_input.md

 When using jetstream as an input, `gnmic` consumes data from a specified NATS JetStream stream using a durable consumer.
 Messages are fetched in batches and delivered to `gnmic` in either `event` or `proto` format.

-Multiple workers (subscribers) can be spawned using the `num-workers` option.
-Each worker independently connects to JetStream and fetches messages using the configured subject filters.
-All workers share the same durable consumer name to ensure coordinated message processing.
+Each gNMIc instance creates one durable consumer using the configured `subjects` field.
+Multiple workers (subscribers) can be spawned using the `num-workers` option to increase processing throughput.
+All workers within a single gNMIc instance share the same durable consumer to ensure coordinated message processing.

+For scaling across multiple consumers, deploy multiple gNMIc instances with different consumer names.
+Each instance will create its own durable consumer on the stream.

 The `jetstream` input will export received messages to the configured `outputs`.
 Optionally, `event-processors` can be applied when using event format.